ankitch/100-days-of-code/log.md

 **Today's Progress**: did some react and learned some es6 and node

-**Thoughts**: Today I learned about express and learned routing also automated my workflow
+**Thoughts**: Today I learned about express and learned routing also automated my workflows

 **Link(s) to work**: <<>>